Nadine2016/knative/app-tutorial.md

 ## Create a Docker image

-This tutorial uses a sample Docker image file is available at [ibmcom/helloworld}(https://cloud.docker.com/repository/docker/ibmcom/helloworld).
+This tutorial uses a sample Docker image file is available at [ibmcom/helloworld](https://cloud.docker.com/repository/docker/ibmcom/helloworld).
 However, you can easily adapt it to an image of your own.

-If you have a container image that you want to use, you can replace the image reference in the next step with your docker repository, image name, and version.
+If you have a container image that you want to use, you can replace the image reference in the next step with your Docker repository, image name, and version.

 For example, create a `helloworld` application in Go.